elix/elix.org/content/SingleSelectionMixin.md

 # Cursor operations

-The selection can be programmatically manipulated via cursor methods:
+The selection can be programmatically manipulated via public cursor methods:

 * `selectFirst`.
 Selects the first item.
 * `selectLast`.
 Selects the last item.